04 Oct Small Business Lines of Credit

-The first requirement for a small business line of credit is the business’s age which is determined by when the company files with the secretary of state or IRS ( Internal Revenue Service).
-Typically, 6 months in business is the minimum requirement for applying.
-Companies of this age or older generally have the greatest chance of approval.
-The longer the time in business, the lower the risk of lending and the greater the probability of being approved for funding.
+The first requirement for a small business line of credit is the business’s age, which is determined by when the company files with the secretary of state or IRS ( Internal Revenue Service).
+Typically, six months in business is the minimum requirement for applying.
+Companies of this age or older generally have the highest chance of approval.
+The longer the time in business, the lower the risk of lending, which in turn produces a higher probability of being approved for funding.

 Revenue is the next consideration when applying for a secured or unsecured business line of credit.
 Smaller size businesses (Less than $150,000 in gross annual revenue), generally qualify for micro-lending solutions.
-Small business generating between $200,000 and $500,000 in gross annual revenue qualify for unsecured revolving lines of credit.
+Small companies generating between $200,000 and $500,000 in yearly gross revenue qualify for unsecured revolving lines of credit.
 For companies with greater than $500,000 in annual revenue, a flexible line of credit is obtainable if all other criteria or requirements are met.
-The general rule tends to be that the greater the annual revenue the greater the approval or credit limit amount.
-However other factors can affect this rule in both positive and negative ways.
-It is important to remember that as payback history is established an approval or credit limit can be increased over time ( Initial review for increase is typically 6 weeks ).
+The general rule tends to be that the higher the annual revenue, the greater the approval or credit limit amount.
+However, other factors can affect this rule in both positive and negative ways.
+It is important to remember that as payback history is established, an approval or credit limit can be increased over time ( Initial review for the increase is typically six weeks ).

 - Financial Standing ( Debt to Income or Debit to Revenue Ratio )

 The next consideration is the overall debt picture of the small business.
 Underwriters will be more inclined to approve a small business for a line of credit if it has little to no debt.
-This is another reason why having a open line of credit before you even need it is a great idea and looks appealing on your credit profile.
-This in turn shows a lower credit utilization which is a attractive quality of a company to possess.
+This is another reason why having an open line of credit before you even need it is a great idea and looks appealing on your credit profile.
+This, in turn, shows a lower credit utilization, which is an attractive quality of a company to possess.

 - Cash Flow Analysis and Profitability

 Cash flow analysis and underwriting determines the affordability of the line of credit for the business.
 Underwriters are most concerned with whether a small business can afford its payment.
-Underwriters also like to see if the business can actually generate or utilize the line in order to maintain or generate profit.
-If the business can do so, underwriters will also want to know how much of the payment it can afford to pay, When considering a companies current level of revenue and cash flow stability, underwriters can determine the businesses affordability in regards to the payment of the maximum approved credit limit.
+Underwriters also like to see if the company can actually generate or utilize the line in order to maintain or make a profit.
+If the business can do so, underwriters will also want to know how much of the payment it can afford to pay, and When considering a companies current level of revenue and cash flow stability, underwriters can determine the businesses’ affordability in regards to the payment of the maximum approved credit limit.

 - Industry and Intended Use of Funds

 A line of credit program requires that the industry not be restricted ( Ex.
-Financial Lenders, Pornography, etc. ), as some of these programs place restrictions against funding for certain fields of business.
+Financial Lenders, Pornography, etc. ), as some of these programs place restrictions against funding for specific fields of business.
 An underwriter is also likely to consider if the use of funds is consistent with the industry and intended use.
-Essentially, you have to be allocating and using the funds for expenses which are relevant to your industry.
+Mostly, you have to be allocating and using the funds for expenses that are relevant to your industry.
 The main focus is taking a look to see that the intended use of funds will be benefiting the business.

-Credit, both personal and business, are considered when underwriting a business for a unsecured line of credit.
-A line of credit is more likely to be approved if a business has good credit.
+Credit, both personal and business, are considered when underwriting business for an unsecured line of credit.
+An unsecured business credit line is more likely to be approved if a company has good credit.
 It is always good to strive to have adequate personal credit.
 However, good personal credit is not required.
-If a business has poor personal credit and little established business credit, but great cashflow and healthy profits, it will likely still be approved.
+If a business has poor personal credit and little established business credit but significant cashflow and healthy profits, it will likely still be approved.
 Although it could be a higher risk and more expensive program, the business now has a chance to establish pay history and build business credit.
-This in turn will generate the potential to grow into better funding programs.
+This, in turn, will generate the potential to grow into better funding programs.